vipulnaik/working-drafts/programming-notes/scala-javascript-python-comparison-cheatsheets.md

   Python, and 7-8 years of occasional reading and writing of Python code.

+NOTE: The REVIEW NEEDED annotations are for myself and reflecting my state of internalization of the material.
+Others can ignore.

 ## Variable assignment and typing

 Construct | Scala | JavaScript | Python